 - Assisting with university choice, as well as with the application and admission process.

-If you need a specific personal advice that ECI does not have resources for, the student services coordinators will make sure that you are deferred to professionals that will help you in solving the specific personal needs.
-ECI has on staff professional counselor that can be reached at (214) 240-8729 who can help you with your personal concerns.
+If you need a specific personal advice that ECI does not have resources for, the student services coordinator will direct you to professional services that will help you in solving the specific personal needs.

 - Helping with the acculturation to the new environment